What is Influencer Marketing? (And How it Can Benefit You)

-With the continuing rise of social media usage, social media influencers are also becoming more prominent.
-This is why digital marketers are also turning to influencer marketing to take advantage of its ability to reach a wide audience and affect customer conversion.
+With the continuing rise of social media usage, social media influencers have also become more prominent.
+This is why digital marketers are turning to influencer marketing to reach a wider audience and affect customer conversion.

 What is Influencer Marketing?

 Influencer marketing is a technique that leverages the wide reach of an influencer or someone who has a considerable amount of followers to endorse a brand or a company’s products and services.

 It mainly revolves around the co-creation of content, plugging of products, and ‘influencing’ people to buy the brand’s products.
 Its main goal is to increase brand awareness and derive trust from the good reputation of the social media influencer.

 Why It Works Well In The Philippines

 Aside from the fact that the Philippines has a 67% Internet penetration, Filipinos are also known to be really into social media.
 As we know, social media is where most influencers are.